allegro/blog/_posts/2021-04-09-python-logging.md

 Combining all these „passions” is not always easy.
 It's hard to log everything without repeating things.
 Even if it's possible, it usually leads to inelegant code.

-For example, if I want to log that some error occured:
+For example, if you want to log that some error occured:

 ```python
 logger.error('Foo happened: %s', e)
 ```

-So far it's clean and easy.
+Then so far it's clean and easy.

 It would be nice to add some extra details though, like `user` (then you could search by `user` in [Kibana], if your logs goes there):